Motherhood vs. My Personal Goals

 So what to do?

 On several occasions, I’ve had the honor to hear Barbara Rainey speak.
 I hope to never forget what she said about her own struggles with aspirations versus motherhood.
 As a talented artist, she enjoys painting.
 When her six kids were little, she worked hard and long on a commissioned painting, but the constant demands of motherhood did not mix well with painting.
 Instead of enjoying her art, she wound up stressed.
 She felt like her work kept getting interrupted.
 But after some prayer, she decided her painting was the thing interrupting her life as a mom.
 So, she packed up her painting supplies and put them on a shelf, not knowing when or if she would use them again.
+Once her kids were out on their own, she did pick up her artist supplies and God blessed her through her talent.

 It doesn’t matter whether we homeschool or public school or have aliens from purple planets privately tutoring our kids, we all struggle with priorities and making things fit into our schedules.
 And sometimes that means saying no, or at least slow down, to dreams.
 Even dreams that seem quite important.